 - Create a culture of fear and shame.
 Often there is no grace for someone who fails to live up to the church’s or ministry’s expectation.
 And if someone steps outside of the often-unspoken rules, leaders shame them into compliance.
-Can’t admit failure but often searches out failure in others and uses that knowledge to hold others in fear and captivity.
+Leaders can’t admit failure, but often search out failure in others and uses that knowledge to hold them in fear and captivity.
 They often quote scriptures about not touching God’s anointed, or bringing accusations against an elder.
 Yet they often confront sin in others, particularly ones who bring up legitimate biblical issues.
 Or they have their circle of influence take on this task, silencing critics.

 - Often have a charismatic leader at the helm who starts off well, but slips into arrogance, protectionism and pride.
 Where a leader might start off being personable and interested in others’ issues, he/she eventually withdraws to a small group of “yes people” and isolates from the needs of others.
-Harbors a cult of personality, meaning if the central figure of the ministry or church left, the entity would collapse, as it was entirely dependent on one person to hold the place together.
+These ministries and churches harbor a cult of personality, meaning if the central figure of the ministry or church left, the entity would collapse, as it was entirely dependent on one person to hold the place together.

 - Cultivate a dependence on one leader or leaders for spiritual information.
 Personal discipleship isn’t encouraged.
 Often the Bible gets pushed away to the fringes unless the main leader is teaching it.